Mail on Sunday hits back at claim story stoked Meghan Markle's rift with father, court hears

 “It’s all about distress, it’s not about damage to reputation.”

-It is understood Harry and Meghan will join in to listen to the parts of the hearing conducted by her lawyers.
+It is understood Harry and Meghan listened to parts of the hearing remotely.

+Mr Justice Warby said he will give his ruling on Associated Newspapers’ application at a later date, hopefully within a week.

 The letter